Expert Care for Urinary, Pelvic Organ, and Voiding Disorders

 Women can count on us for the best and most up-to-date diagnostic services.
 All testing is done in a comfortable, private setting.
-Among the diagnostic tests administered by the Female Pelvic Medicine and Reconstructive Surgery team at Cooper are the following:
+Among the diagnostic tests administered by the Urogynecology and Reconstructive Pelvic Surgery team at Cooper are the following:

 - Cystometric Testing: Cystometric testing is the use of very small catheters to evaluate the function of the bladder during filling and emptying.
 This outpatient test is used for women with complex symptoms and for those who have had unsuccessful surgeries in the past.